1jour1vin

 About the wine:

-The Angelus rings out once again in the Guide with the estate’s second wine, produced from 15 dedicated hectares.
+The Angelus rings out once again at Le Guide with the estate’s second wine, produced from 15 hectares of dedicated vineyards.
 Le Carillon explores the full potential of Merlot (90%) across three very distinct terroirs.
-Aged for 16 months in this vintage—half in new barrels and half in barrels previously used for another wine—it receives the same meticulous care as its elder sibling.
-There are no missteps in this beautifully balanced and indulgent wine, skillfully supported by ripe fruit and subtle spice.
-The palate is substantial without being excessive, rich, smooth, and long, underpinned by mellow, silky tannins.
-A delicious and ambitious second wine, best enjoyed with a Bazas ribeye steak.
+Aged for 16 months in this vintage—half in new barrels and half in barrels that previously held another wine—it receives the same meticulous care as its elder sibling.
+There’s not a single misstep in this beautifully balanced and indulgent wine, skillfully enhanced by ripe fruit and subtle spice.
+On the palate, it is substantial without being excessive—rich, smooth, and long—supported by velvety, silky tannins.
+A flavorful and ambitious second wine, best enjoyed with a Bazas entrecôte.
 2025–2032

 Robert Parker - Wine Advocate